Shub1427/Shub1427.github.io/pages/gfx-hal-initials/display-window.md

 currently unknown to me.

 `instance` is used to create `surface`.
-Vulkan requires a canvas or `surface` to draw things into and a `surface` can only exist inside an OS App Window.
+Vulkan requires a canvas or `surface` to draw things into, and a `surface` can only exist inside an OS App Window.
 Usually, we use a 3rd-party module to create OS specific Window instances, like we created one from `winit`.

-**One thing to note**: `gfx-hal` does not manage every piece of Memory, up here, like `surface` was created by us using `instance`, thus we need to manage such kind of resources, which needs to be cleared from memory before some other resources like `instance`.
+**One thing to note**: `gfx-hal` does not manage every piece of Memory, up here, like `surface` was created using `instance`.
+Thus we need to manage such resources, which need to be cleared from memory before other resources, such as instance.
-Therefore, we need to define such instances, like Vulkan `surface`, as manually managed using `ManuallyDrop` struct and we need to drop `surface` once done with it, i.e. before `Renderer` struct gets dropped.
+Therefore, we define such instances like
+Vulkan `surface`, as manually managed using `ManuallyDrop` struct, and we need to drop `surface` once done with it, i.e., before `Renderer` struct gets dropped.

 <Diff
   lang="rs"